omara569/reddit_ufc_nlp/README.md

 UFC-NLP is an open-source project that gathers UFC fighter sentiments from the UFC reddit page.

-The sentiment analysis is performed using HuggingFace transformers.
+The sentiment analysis is performed using [Hugging Face transformers](https://huggingface.co/).

 ## Installation